 Tu B’Shvat Shabbat

-Tu B’shvat is the Jewish holiday for trees 🌳 that falls on January 20th this year.
-If you want to incorporate the holiday’s themes into your Shabbat dinners this month, begin by celebrating some of the beautiful the foods that come from trees, from fruit and nuts to all the aromatic spices.
+Tu B’shvat is the Jewish holiday for trees 🌳 that falls on February 10th this year.
+If you want to incorporate the holiday’s themes into your Shabbat dinners this month, begin by celebrating some of the beautiful foods that come from trees, from fruit and nuts to all the aromatic spices.
 Download Hazon’s new Tu B’shvat Haggadah and host a mini seder, just like Passover.

 The seder breaks the four cups of wine down with 4 types of food to enjoy during your meal: